What is facet disease?

-Facet disease, also called facet arthritis or facet joint syndrome, is degenerative arthritis affecting the facet joints.
-Facet joints are the posterior connections between the spine’s vertebrae.
-These connections allow the spine to enjoy a smooth range of motion.
-Facet joints also prevent certain motions that would injure the important nerve tissue housed inside the spine.
+Facet disease, also called spinal osteoarthritis, facet arthritis or facet joint syndrome, is degenerative arthritis that affects the facet joints.
+The facet joints exist in between individual vertebrae, and healthy facet joints allow the spine to move smoothly.
+Facet joints also inhibit certain motions that would injure the important nerve tissue housed inside the spine.

-Facet disease can occur in the cervical (upper) region of the spine, the thoracic (middle) region, or the lumbar (lower) region.
-A variety of factors contribute to this condition, including age, gender, obesity, genetic predisposition, and lifestyle.
+Facet disease can occur in the cervical (upper) region, the thoracic (middle) region or the lumbar (lower) region of the spine.
+A variety of factors contribute to this condition, including age, gender, weight, genetic predisposition and lifestyle.
 Aging appears to be the dominant factor in the progression of facet joint degenerative disease.
-Symptoms can include the following:

 - Locking of the joints

 - Curvature of the spine